Torres de Serranos: History and uses

-For a long time, its main purpose was to defend the city in the event of a siege or attack, but it was also regularly used for ceremonies, such as official welcoming ceremonies for ambassadors and kings, as it was (and still is) deemed to be the main entrance to the city.
+For a long time, the gate's main purpose was to defend the city in the event of a siege or attack, but it was also regularly used for ceremonies, such as official welcoming ceremonies for ambassadors and kings, as it was (and still is) deemed to be the main entrance to the city.

 After one of the main prisons of Valencia burnt down in 1586, the towers were turned into a prison for knights and the nobility until the prisoners were transferred to the monastery of Saint Austin in 1887.
 Since then, they have been used for different purposes, for instance for a wide range of official ceremonies and as a museum.

 During the Spanish Civil War, works of art from the Prado Museum were stored in the building, which made a number of modifications necessary; in December 1936, a 90-centimeter layer of reinforced concrete was laid on the first floor in order to protect the pieces of art, stored on the lower floor, in case the towers were damaged or destroyed in a bombing raid.
 The reinforced concrete was covered by a one-meter layer of rice husk (to cushion the impact) and a one-meter layer of soil.
 Another one-meter layer of soil was laid on the second floor, and the terrace was covered with sandbags.
 Moreover, an automatic system of humidity and temperature control was installed.
 This project was directed by José Lino Vaamonde, the architect of the Artistic Treasures Board (Junta Central de Salvamento del Tesoro Artístico).

 Restoration

 Like the Quart Towers (Torres de Quart), the Serranos Towers survived the demolition of the city wall due to their use as a prison, but the building, especially its internal structure, was damaged.
 Thus, the large arches opening out onto the internal part of the building were walled up, several windows were built into the outside walls, and the battlements crowning the towers disappeared.
 In 1871, the city council decided to fill in the ditch in front of the gate, which affected the appearance of the building.
-Between 1893 and 1914, its restoration, directed by the sculptor José Aixá, was carried out by The Royal Academy of San Carlos (Real Academia de San Carlos).
+Between 1893 and 1914, its restoration, directed by the sculptor José Aixá, was carried out by the Real Academia de Bellas Artes de San Carlos de Valencia.

 In 2000, the stone surfaces were cleaned, giving the building its current appearance.

 Current uses

 At present, the Serranos Towers are open to the public.
 They are also used for different official ceremonies of the City of Valencia, the most famous of which is the crida, the opening ceremony of the Fallas.
-On the last Sunday of February, the Fallera Mayor (the "first lady" of the Fallas festivities) declares the Fallas open from a platform erected in front of the building, which is followed by the singing of the anthem of the Valencian Community.
+On the last Sunday of February, the Fallera Mayor (the "first lady" of the Fallas festivities) declares the Fallas open from a platform erected in front of the building, which is followed by the singing of the anthem of the Valencian Community and Marcha Real.